roytang/blog/content/post/2012/12/movies-2012/index.md

 #### Superman Returns (2006)

 <time>[2012-06-22 16:12] </time> Watching Superman Returns.
 I don't think the movie would work without the John Williams soundtrack.

+<time>[2012-07-02 19:46] </time> I don't know how they expect Peter Parker to be taken seriously as a tech guy when his default search engine is Bing

 #### Amazing Spider-Man (2012)